Eli Apple: Los Angeles Chargers

+San Francisco 49ers

+On July 28, 2025, Apple was signed to the San Francisco 49ers.
+He was released by San Francisco on August 7 and signed with the practice squad on August 27.

 NFL career statistics

 Personal life

 Apple was born in Philadelphia, Pennsylvania and was raised by his mother Annie Apple and stepfather Tim Apple in Voorhees Township, New Jersey.
 He is also the nephew of actor and comedian Michael Blackson.
 In 2012, he changed his name from Eli Woodard to Eli Apple.